 Sign 3: Lack of challenging work

-When opportunities for proving your worth in the organization arise, and other names crop up instead of yours, it is a sure-shot danger signal.
-Just being involved in your job responsibilities is not enough; you must have opportunities for performing in diverse, cross-functional assignments.
+When opportunities for proving your worth in the organization arise, other names crop up instead of yours, which is a sure-shot danger signal.
+Being involved in your job responsibilities is insufficient; you must have opportunities to perform in diverse, cross-functional assignments.

 Sign 4: Restructure of departments